THIS IS WHERE THE JOURNEY BEGINS

 The caves are 1.5 miles south of Coleford town centre in Gloucestershire.

 From Coleford town centre follow the B4228 to St Briavels and Chepstow.
 After approximately 1 mile, turn right for Clearwell village (immediately after the Lambsquay Hotel).
 The car and coach park is immediately visible on your left after a few hundred yards.

 SATNAV: GL16 8JR

-Parking is available on-site free of charge to visitors to Clearwell Caves and the Lamproom Café.
+Parking is available on-site free of charge to visitors to Clearwell Caves, the Lamproom Café and shop.

-Disabled access is available near the entrance to the caves, café and giftshop, please call us on 01594 832535 for more details.
+Disabled parking and access is available near the entrance to the caves, café and giftshop, please call us on 01594 832535 for more details.

 Nearest Railway Stations